Ivan-267/GDRLSimpleEnvTutorial/README.md

 - Read the [Godot RL Agents readme](https://github.com/edbeeching/godot_rl_agents?tab=readme-ov-file#godot-rl-agents) (we'll use a different command to install a specific version however),
 - [Introduction to Godot RL Agents](https://huggingface.co/learn/deep-rl-course/unitbonus3/godotrl) (optional but recommended),
 - Basic Godot/Gdscript knowledge (recommended but not required to get started with the tutorial),
-- In your virtual Python env (conda/venv/etc.), use `pip install https://github.com/edbeeching/godot_rl_agents/archive/f4b53921f0f6602d930b7b174a3ba7b8aed361aa.zip` to install the version of Godot RL Agents used when writing this tutorial,
+- In your virtual Python env (conda/venv/etc.), use `pip install https://github.com/edbeeching/godot_rl_agents/archive/f4b53921f0f6602d930b7b174a3ba7b8aed361aa.zip` to install the version of Godot RL Agents used while writing this tutorial,
 - Godot 4.3 (64 bit, mono version) - you can get it from [https://godotengine.org/download/windows/](https://godotengine.org/) (other 4.x versions might also work, especially newer ones, but the tutorial was made with 4.3).

 ## Getting started: